Polyanyanwu/pension-adviser-pp3/README.md

 ***I like to know the performance of each retirement savings account fund type for a fund manager***
 ***As a citizen interested in the economic growth of Nigeria I like to know the pension industry performance over a given period and fund type***

-To achieve this User Story the application shall request the fund type, start and end year of interest and PFA.
+To achieve these User stories the application shall request the fund type, start and end year of interest and PFA.
 If the PFA is not chosen, as is the case with second User Story above, only the industry average performance for the Fund type is computed and displayed.
 The application shall display the performance of the selected PFA, the industry average performance for the fund type chosen and the best fund manager for the fund type.

 ***As a user of the application I like to view my previous enquiries.***